 Short for “fanzine” and pronounced “zeen,” zines are do-it-yourself, self-published little pamphlets, usually made on paper and reproduced with a photocopier or printer (but not always!).
 Zine creators (or “zinesters”) are often motivated to share knowledge or experience on whatever topics interest them such as going to concerts, politics, making art, journaling, hobbies, roller derby, gardening, poetry, finding the best pizza or ice cream, professional wrestling, science fiction, mental health, equality, etc. There really are no rules or lack of topics with zines!
 Some could be considered raw or rude, but they are always real.
 In fact, the idea of having zines in libraries is rather anti-zinelike since they are mostly shared one-to-one and would prefer to be free of such shackles of establishmentarianism.

 In the spirit of sharing opinions from all communities, we offer an outlet and a safe space.
 The items in the Zine Library at the Trenton Free Public Library circulate, although most of them can be read in one sitting in the Poetry Cafe where they are located.
 Have a seat, read a few, and be inspired to create some of your own.
-We also have a New Jersey Zines Collection that doesn’t circulate, but can be used in the Trentoniana Department.
+We also have a non-circulating “Jer-Zines” Collection that can be used in the Trentoniana Department.

 Where to find more